spjhon/z-Obsoleto-Udemy-Universidad_HTML/referenceHTMLwebsite/markdown/notasDOM.md

 -The event object is created automatically by the browser when an event occurs, and it is passed as an argument to the event handler or callback function.

 - Los eventos se pueden dar: desde HTML: `<element onload="myScript">`, desde JavaScript: `object.onload = function(){myScript};`, o desde eventListener: `object.addEventListener("load", myScript);`

+**coockies**

+Cookies vs Local Storage
+Cookies are for client-server (browser-server) applications.

+Local storage are for client (browser) applications.

+Cookies are associated with websites.
+If the data is for client use, sending cookies in every HTTP header is waste of bandwith.

+Some users have cookies disabled as a rule in their browsers.

+A Cookie has a size limit of 4 Kilobytes.
+Local Storage has a limit of 5 Megabytes per domain.

+A Cookie have expiration date.
+Local Storage has not.